icpc/na-rocky-mountain-web/docs/mines/index.md

 ## COMPUTING ENVIRONMENT

-Each team will get one Linux virtual machine with the following configuration.
+Each team will get one Linux machine with the following configuration.

 ```
 Ubuntu 22.04